About SXM

 1

-Pay in local currency: euros on the French side, dollars on the Dutch side.
-You'll avoid unfavorable exchange rates applied by merchants.
+Pay in local currency : in euros on the French side, in XCG on the Dutch side.
+You'll avoid poor conversion rates applied when paying in USD.

 2

-Choose "without conversion" if the payment terminal offers to charge you in your home currency.
+Choose the conversion-rate option : the payment terminal may offer to charge you in your home currency.
 Dynamic Currency Conversion (DCC) is always more expensive.

 3